Muster Archive

 straight Cotton Bowls as champions of the Southwest Conference.

 All Aggies know the tradition of the 12th Man and E. King Gill; and it was Coach Jackie Sherrill who started the now infamous 12th Man Kick-Off Team composed of regular students through open tryouts.
 This 12th Man Kick-Off Team performed very well and held opponents to one of the lowest yards per return averages in the league.
-Jackie now raises scholarship funds for A&M students through his 12th Man KOT Foundation (http://www.12thmankot.org/ ).
+Jackie now raises scholarship funds for A&M students through his 12th Man KOT Foundation (https://www.12thmankot.org/ ).

 Jackie is one of a select group of head coaches in NCAA history to take three different schools to postseason bowl competition.
 Sherrill joins Lou Holtz, Ken Hatfield, Dennis Franchione, John Makovic and Mack Brown as the only active head coaches with that distinction.
 Sherrill is one of only two Division I-A head coaches ever to lead three different schools to 10 wins or more in a season.
 Among Jackie’s Career Highlights: